 Johan came to live at SASHA Farm where some TLC and a little castration surgery turned him into an almost perfect gentlemen.

 The U.S. Department of the Interior Bureau of Land Management removes wild horses and donkeys from public lands in the Southwest.
 The donkeys at SASHA Farm are the offspring of three donkeys who arrived at a BLM auction in Manchester in 1984.

 This is Sue, a handsome guy would would do nearly anything for a stalk of celery.
-Sue and his donkey friends, Ella Grey and Isadora, are probably the most often photographed animals at SASHA Farm.
+Sue and Ella Grey are probably the most often photographed animals at SASHA Farm.